Holomorphic curves in exploded manifolds: Compactness: Estimates

-Let us now begin to construct our annuli.
-First, note that any edge of $\ex C$ has zero $\omega$-energy, so we can choose an exploded annulus $\ex A_i$ containing each edge with $\omega$-energy less than $ \frac \epsilon 5$.
-(Note for use with item \ref{decomposition stability} that in the case that this bounds a disk, the $\omega$-energy of the resulting disk will be at least $\frac{4\epsilon} 5$ ).
-We can do this so that these $\ex A_i$ are mutually disjoint.
-Note that the complement of these $\ex A_i$ is a smooth Riemann surface with boundary.
-(Note also that no component of $\ex C$ can be isomorphic to $\ex T$ as the $\Omega$-energy of any complete component is equal to the $\omega$-energy which must be zero on $\ex T$.)
+Note that any edge of $\ex C$ has zero $\omega$-energy, so we can choose an exploded annulus $\ex A_i$ containing each edge with $\omega$-energy less than $ \frac \epsilon 5$.
+Note, for use with item \ref{decomposition stability}, that in the case that this annulus bounds a disk, the $\omega$-energy of the resulting disk will be at least $\frac{4\epsilon} 5$ because Lemma \ref{strict derivative bound} implies that each spherical component of the smooth part of $\ex C$ with at most one puncture must have $\omega$-energy at least $\epsilon$.
+(If a spherical component with at most one puncture had $\omega$-energy less than $\epsilon$, we could use an injective map of a disk to our sphere with arbitrarily large derivative at $0$ to contradict Lemma \ref{strict derivative bound}.)